tollfu/Behavioral-Responses-to-State-Level-Vaping-Flavor-Bans/README.md

 # Behavioral-Responses-to-State-Level-Vaping-Flavor-Bans

+## Overview
+---

-This project evaluates the causal impact of state-level e-cigarette flavor bans on vaping and related substance use behaviors among individuals under 30, using BRFSS data from 2016 to 2023.
-I replicate and extend prior literature by incorporating newly available years of data, introducing mental health heterogeneity, and implementing multiple robustness checks.
+This project evaluates the causal impact of state-level e-cigarette flavor bans on vaping and related substance use behaviors among individuals under 30 using BRFSS data (2016–2023).

+The analysis replicates and extends prior literature by incorporating newly available years of data, introducing mental health heterogeneity, and implementing multiple robustness checks.

+---

+## Research Question
+---

+Do state-level ENDS flavor bans reduce vaping, and do they generate unintended spillover effects to other substances across different mental health subgroups?

+---

+## Data
+---

+- Behavioral Risk Factor Surveillance System (BRFSS), 2016–2023
+- Covid Deaths by State/Month
+- Unemployment Rate by State/Month
+- Combustible Cigarette Tax by State/Month

+---

+## Methodology
+---

+The empirical strategy includes:

+- Two-way fixed effects Difference-in-Differences (state and year FE)
+- Logit and Linear Probability Models (OLS/WLS)
+- Event-study specification for dynamic treatment effects
+- Post-double-selection Lasso for covariate robustness
+- Clustered standard errors at the state level

+Subgroup heterogeneity is analyzed using mental health categories based on reported poor mental health days in a month (0 - 31).

+---

+## Key Findings
+---

-Using a two-way fixed effects difference-in-differences framework with state and year fixed effects, I find that flavor bans are associated with a statistically significant reduction in current vaping.
-However, this effect is not uniform across individuals.
-Subgroup analysis reveals that reductions in vaping are largest among individuals reporting good mental health and diminish among those experiencing frequent mental distress, suggesting reduced policy responsiveness among psychologically vulnerable populations.
+- Flavor bans are associated with a statistically significant reduction in current vaping.
+- The reduction is largest among individuals reporting good mental health and diminishes among those with frequent mental distress.

-I further examine potential spillover effects to other substances.
-Results indicate statistically significant increases in combustible cigarette use and chewing tobacco use following flavor bans, consistent with behavioral substitution.
-No significant spillovers are detected for binge drinking or marijuana use.
+- Evidence suggests spillover increases in combustible cigarette and chewing tobacco use.
+- No statistically significant spillovers are detected for binge drinking or marijuana use.

-To assess robustness, I implement event-study specifications to examine dynamic treatment effects and test the parallel trends assumption.
-While the difference-in-differences results remain stable across OLS, logit, and post-double-selection Lasso specifications, event-study estimates reveal sensitivity to limited time variation and staggered treatment timing.

-Overall, the findings suggest that while flavor bans reduce vaping on average, they may induce substitution toward more harmful nicotine products and exhibit heterogeneous effects across mental health groups.
-These results highlight the importance of accounting for behavioral heterogeneity and unintended consequences in the design of public health regulations.
+- Core DiD results are robust across OLS, logit, and Lasso specifications.

+---

+## Limitations
+---

+- BRFSS does not distinguish flavored vs. unflavored ENDS products.
+- Limited time variation affects event-study precision.
+- Youth-specific survey data (YRBS) unavailable at the state level.

+---

+## Repository Contents
+---

+- `Research Paper-To What ENDS-Shaoyi Yu.pdf` — Full paper with tables and figures
+- Data cleaning process embedded in python script `data cleaning.ipynb`
+- Tables/Figures/Regression results/Subgroup analyses embedded in python script `regression run.ipynb`